VisualOps/book/state_modules/puppet agent.md

 ##### Description
 Run Puppet agent.
 This module will connect to the server specified in `server` and act as a regular Puppet client.
-Note that, as Puppet require, you need to use the name of the server, not its IP address.
+Note thatPupper requires you to use the name of the server and not its IP address.
 You need to be able to resolve this name, either via DNS resolution or host file.

 This module is useful if you already have a Puppet server running and you want to control the client recipe execution on your instance using VisualOps.